 ISO 160, 28mm, f/4, 1/200s.
 One Profoto A1X bounced.

 Wedding photography is documentary by nature and there are no second chances.
 You must be ready to get the shot whenever it happens.
+For instance, you just don't want to miss the picture of the couple walking down the aisle.
 This means your attention must be absolute and your staff should be equally sharp.
 At a bare minimum, no one should ever be on their phone, texting their spouse or looking up the weather for tomorrow.
 But what’s more, you must always be camera ready.
 This means knowing the exposure is correct for whatever scene you are observing.
 If you are looking at it, your camera should be set to capture it.
 Both you and your camera and your lights must be ready to take the shot and capture the moment when it happens.
 And thanks to the Profoto A1X and B10’s fast recycling times, you only need to focus on you and your camera.

 8. It’s all about family - this is not your portfolio shoot

 ISO 200, 61mm, f/5.6, 1/200s.
 One Profoto B10 with OCF 2x3' Softbox.